abuiles/ember-101/ember-data.md

 is working with records pre-loaded into the store, and the second is to load them on demand.

-With the first strategy on the payload we'll specify the ids of the records the model is related to.
+With the first strategy, we'll specify the ids on the payload of the records that the model is related to.
 Ember-Data looks for those records and fills up the association automatically.
 Under this model, the records that are part of the association need to be loaded into the **Store** or **side-loaded** with the parent.